prequel-dev/workshop/scenarios/scenario-02-cre-2024-006/README.md

 The 0.999 quantile means that 99.9% of the time, topic changes take less than or equal to the value reported by this metric.

+You can explore additional Kafka metrics by typing `kafka_` in the search bar and reviewing the list of metrics.
+Or you can use the Metrics Explorer interface next to the Execute button.

 Question:

 * What other Kafka metrics might be important to monitor the health of Kafka topic creation?